Hyperbaric Oxygen Therapy in Toronto | Canada Hyperbarics Skip to main content

 4. 4 For elective indications, expect an initial assessment appointment before treatment begins.
 Wait times vary by facility and indication; confirm current availability when you receive the referral.

 5. 5 If wait times are prohibitive or your indication is off the approved list, ask about private-pay HBOT.
-Several Toronto-area facilities offer self-pay options for conditions outside the approved list.
+Conditions outside the approved list are not OHIP-funded; some Toronto-area facilities may offer them on a self-pay basis, but availability varies by clinic and is not guaranteed, so patients can enquire directly.
 Contact details are on each facility card.

 Emergency HBOT Access in Toronto